pingcap/docs-tidb-operator/en/migrate-tidb-to-kubernetes.md

 > **Note:**
 >
-> * When you scale in the TiKV nodes one by one, wait until the store state of a TiKV node becomes "tombstone" and then scale in the next TiKV node.
+> * You need to scale in the TiKV nodes one by one.
+Wait until the store state of one TiKV node becomes "tombstone" and then scale in the next TiKV node.
 > * You can view the store state using PD Control.

 ## Step 5: Scale in the PD nodes of the source cluster